Canadian Patrol Submarine

 The Canadian Patrol Submarine Project (CPSP) is a procurement initiative that began in 2021 to replace the Victoria-class submarines of the Royal Canadian Navy (RCN).
 The project aims to procure up to 12 submarines to enable simultaneous patrols in the Atlantic, Pacific and Arctic oceans.
-In August 2025, the Canadian government shortlisted two suppliers and will conduct in-depth engagements with both companies.
+In August 2025, the Canadian government shortlisted two suppliers, Thyssen-Krupp Marine Systems (Type 212CD) and Hanwha Ocean (KSS-III Batch-II), and will conduct in-depth engagements with both companies.
+On 6 July 2026, TKMS's Type 212CD was selected as the next submarine.

 Background

 Built for the Royal Navy between 1983 and 1993, the four Victoria-class submarines were purchased by Canada in 1998.
 The Victoria class will reach the end of their service lives in the mid- to late-2030s.
 The 2017 defence policy did not commit to a replacement for the submarines but did promise funds to modernize and continue operating the Victoria class.